Cadaver (video game): Reception

 The One gave the Amiga version of Cadaver: The Pay-Off an overall score of 88%, calling it a "worthwhile" expansion and expressing that it has "improvements in almost every department" over the original Cadaver.
-The One praises The Pay-Off's new content and similar difficulty, stating that "Players who have completed Cadaver will enjoy the greater variety and continued challenge".
+The One praised The Pay-Off's new content and similar difficulty, stating that "players who have completed Cadaver will enjoy the greater variety and continued challenge".

 According to the official site, it has received the following awards: